PokemonGoMap/RocketMap/docs/extras/faq.md

 ## Nice what other stuff can I use in the command line?

-There is a list [here](https://rocketmap.readthedocs.io/en/develop/extras/commandline.html) or a more up to date list can be found by running ./runserver.py -h
+There is a list [here](commandline.md) or a more up to date list can be found by running ./runserver.py -h

 ## Woah I added a ton of cool stuff and now my command line is massive, any way to shorten it?

-It is a lot simplier to use a [config file] (https://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html)
+It is a lot simplier to use a [config file] (configuration-files.md)

 ## Can I scan for free or do I need to pay for a hash key?

-You can use the the free api but be aware that using an api that is older than the game currently uses is easy for Niantic to see that you are not using the game client.
+You can use the the free api but be aware that using an api that is older than the game currently uses makes it easy for Niantic to see that you are not using the game client.
 This can get your accounts flagged for increased captcha rate or even account bans.
 Using a [hash key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely.

 ## Is there anything I can do to lower captchas on either api version?